Real talk about Real issues and ideas surrounding Real Estate. Fresh, frank and fun to read.

 There are certainly larger scale upgrades that can be done to decrease or even eliminate your dependency on inefficient practices.
 Green design plans for homes can make a real difference in heating and cooling simply by taking advantage of the angle at which the sun hits the earth in our region.
 Lots of older homes have sharply pitched roof angles that lend well to solar panels of all sorts (I currently have a solar domestic hot water system on my century home).
 Rainwater catchment systems are low tech DIY and can save many gallons of water from being used for gardens and car washing.

-, numbers and stats surrounding these ideas can be mind boggling.
+It can seem overwhelming to negotiate these extra factors, numbers and stats surrounding these ideas can be mind boggling.
 I know the local experts in these fields, helpful websites and service providers.
 I am happy point you in the right direction and to chat more about your specific goals for a more sustainable home!
 I have sold 100% off grid homes and I currently use some of the options available and know how they work first hand, a trusted up to date professional can make all the difference in the world!

 Let's Chat!